Please visit our calendar for current dates and times for story times.

 Infants through 18 Months:

-Baby Story Time: A lapsit story time for babies (3-18 months) and their caregivers.
+Baby Lapsit Story Time: Thursdays at 11:15 a.m.
+A lapsit story time for babies (3-18 months) and their caregivers.
 Enjoy music, songs, rhymes, and short stories that support early brain development.
 This story time is followed by playtime.

 Beginning Walkers t0 Preschoolers:

 Baby Wiggler Story Time: Thursdays at 10:30 a.m.
 Bring your wiggler (ages 12-24 months) to this story time designed for older babies and young toddlers.
 Rhymes, books, songs, and bubbles will capture their attention and help support brain and motor development.

 Play to Learn Story Time: Tuesdays, Wednesdays, and Fridays at 10:30 a.m. before and after the Summer Reading Program in late spring and late summer.
 Create your own story time experience as a family.
 Children and caregivers are invited to play to learn each week by reading a book together and completing a variety of activities.
 Each week will feature a new theme.
 Ages 2-6.

 Family Story Time: Tuesdays, Wednesdays, and Fridays at 10:30 a.m.
 Stories, songs, and rhymes designed to help your child (ages 2-6) get ready to read.
 Kids and caregivers may join us for playtime, crafts, or activities afterward.

 My First Book Club: Visit our online calendar for dates.